rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/create-debug-environment.md

 ## Creating a Debug Environment

 1. In the deployment details page, click the **Debug Environment** drop-down menu, select the component and then select the executable for which you want to create a debug environment.
 The **Create New Debug Environment** page is displayed.

-2. In the **Create New Debug Environment** page, do the following.

-3. In the **Name** field, type `debugenv-1`as the name for the debug environment.
+2. In the **Name** field, type `debugenv-1`as the name for the debug environment.
 {{%notice note%}}
 The same debug environment with different names throws an error in the same project.
 {{%/notice%}}

-4. Click the following capabilities.
+3. Click the following capabilities.

     * **IDE**
     * **Shell**
     * **Rviz**
     * **RQT**

-5. Click **Connect**.
+4. Click **Connect**.
 It takes few minutes and the debug environment is created.

   {{%notice note%}}
   After the debug environment is created, copy the **Access Key**.
 You will need the access key as the password to access any capability of this debug environment.